-Views of Poard of Directors on system to reduce liquidity Disk.
-Qualitative (a) Views of Board of Directors on system to reduce liquidity Risk: Disclosures The Board reviews and approves the Assets Liability Management Policies and ensures that senior management manages liquidity risk effectively in the context of the Bank's business plan, long term funding plan and economic and financial position.
+7.1 Quai Quantative Disclosure Qualitative (a) Views of Board of Directors on system to reduce liquidity Risk: Disclosures The Board reviews and approves the Assets Liability Management Policies and ensures that senior management manages liquidity risk effectively in the context of the Bank's business plan, long term funding plan and economic and financial position.
 DBL uses liquidity ratios and stressed liquidity gaps as key metrics to establish its liquidity risk tolerance levels.
-These metrics measures the Bank's ability to fulfill all its payment obligations stemming from ongoing business operations under various stress scenarios.
+These metrics measures the Bank's abi the Bank's ability to fulfill all its payment obligations stemming from ongoing business operations under various stress scenarios.
 The tolerance levels are defined either in the form of limits or management action triggers (MAT) and are part of the Bank's overall liquidity management framework which is approved and reviewed by the Board on an annual basis.
-Methods used to measure Liquidity risk: There are different tools prescribed by Bangladesh Bank to measure and monitor liquidity risks.
-Following ratios are used by DBL as indicators for liquidity risks: i.
-Statutory Liquidity Requirement (SLR); ii.
-Cash Reserve Ratio (CRR); iii.
-Asset to Deposit Ratio (ADR); iv.
-Structural Liquidity Profile (SLP); v.
-Maximum Cumulative Outflow (MCO); vi.
-Medium Term Funding Ratio (MTF); vii.
-Liquidity Coverage Ratio (LCR); viii.
-Net Stable Funding Ratio (NSFR); ix.
-Volatile Liability Dependency Ratio; x.
-Liquid Asset to Total Deposit Ratio; xi.
-Liquid Asset to Short Term Liabilities; In addition to the above, DBL uses Stress Testing report and Liquidity mismatch profile as the methods to measure Liquidity risk.
-Liquidity risk management system: Asset Liability Management Committee (ALCO) of DBL sets the direction for the Bank's liquidity management.
+Methods used to measure Liquidity risk: Methods used to measure Liquidity risk: There are different tools prescribed by Bangladesh Bank to measure and monitor liquidity risks.
+Following ratios are used by DBL as indicators for liquidity risks:

+- i.
+Statutory Liquidity Requirement (SLR);

+- ii.
+Cash Reserve Ratio (CRR);

+- iii.
+Asset to Deposit Ratio (ADR);

+- iv.
+Structural Liquidity Profile (SLP);

+- v.
+Maximum Cumulative Outflow (MCO);

+- vi.
+Medium Term Funding Ratio (MTF);

+- vii.
+Liquidity Coverage Ratio (LCR);

+- viii.
+Net Stable Funding Ratio (NSFR);

+- ix.
+Liquid Asset to Total Deposit Ratio;

+- x.
+Liquid Asset to Short Term Liabilities;

+In addition to the above, DBL uses Stress Testing report and Liquidity mismatch profile as the methods to measure Liquidity risk.

+Liquidity risk management system:

+Asset Liability Management Committee (ALCO) of DBL sets the direction for the Bank's liquidity management.
 ALCO meets at least once in every month and more as and when required.
 ALM desk of the Treasury Division closely monitors and controls liquidity requirements on regular basis by proper coordination of funding activities.
 It also monitors market developments, understanding their implications for the Bank's liquidity risk exposure and recommends appropriate risk management measures to ALCO.
 Another strategy of liquidity risk management is to develop a diversified funding base.
 It aims to align sources of funding with their use.

-Policies and processes for mitigating liquidity risk: Dhaka Bank Ltd. has Contingency Funding Plan and Treasury Policy as a policy support to mitigate liquidity risk.
-The Board and the management of DBL put into operation the following check points and mechanisms for superior liquidity risk management: L 1
+Policies and processes for mitigating liquidity risk:

+Dhaka Bank Ltd. has Contingency Funding Plan and Treasury Policy as a policy support to mitigate liquidity risk.
+The Board and the management of DBL put into operation the following check points and mechanisms for superior liquidity risk management:

-Liquidity risk tolerance: Bank set liquidity risk tolerance like Maximum Cumulative Outflow at 19%; Maintaining adequate levels of liquidity considering the average daily withdrawal by the customers; Identification and measurement of contingent liquidity risks arising from unseen scenarios.
-Contingency funding plan: Contingency funding plans incorporate events that could rapidly affect the bank's liquidity arising from sudden inability to call back long-term loans and advances, or the loss of a large depositor or counterparties.
-Public disclosure in promoting market discipline under Pillar 3 of Basel III.
-Maturity ladder of cash inflows and outflows are effective tool to determine banks cash position; that estimates cash inflows and outflows with net deficit or surplus (GAP) both on a day to day basis and over a series of specified time periods.
-A bucket wise (e.g. call 2-7 days 1 month 1-3 months 3-12 months 1-5
+- Liquidity risk tolerance: Bank set liquidity risk tolerance like Maximum Cumulative Outflow at 19%; - Maintaining adequate levels of liquidity considering the average daily withdrawal by the customers; - Identification and measurement of contingent liquidity risks arising from unseen scenarios. - Contingency funding plan: Contingency funding plans incorporate events that could rapidly affect the bank's liquidity arising from sudden inability to call back long-term loans and advances, or the loss of a large depositor or counterparties. - Public disclosure in promoting market discipline under Pillar 3 of Basel III. - Maturity ladder of cash inflows and outflows are effective tool to determine banks cash position; that estimates cash inflows and outflows with net deficit or surplus (GAP) both on a day to day basis and over a series of specified time periods. - A bucket wise (e.g. call, 2-7 days, 1 month, 1-3 months, 3-12 months, 1-5 years, over 5 years) maturity profile of the assets and liabilities is prepared to understand mismatch in every bucket.